nishkohli96/client-server-libs/apps/express-server/src/redis/Notes.md

 | `LINDEX` | Returns element at the specified index |
 | `LTRIM` | Mutate list from start to end index, both inclusive |

-For more details on lists, refer the [Redis documentation](https://redis.io/docs/latest/develop/data-types/lists/) and the complete list of [list related commands](https://redis.io/docs/latest/commands/?group=list).
+For more details on lists, refer the [Redis Lists documentation](https://redis.io/docs/latest/develop/data-types/lists/) and the complete list of [list related commands](https://redis.io/docs/latest/commands/?group=list).

 ### Set
 | Command | Description |